 Like most other truly wireless in-ears, the Jabra Elite 75t are very breathable, making them suitable for more intense sports.
-They don't cover the outer ear which will remain cool no matter the physical activity, meaning you shouldn't sweat more than usual while wearing these earbuds.
+They don't cover the outer ear, and you shouldn't sweat more than usual while wearing these earbuds.

-The Jabra Elite 75t are very portable truly wireless in-ears that will easily slide into most pockets.
-They're noticeably smaller than the Jabra Elite Active 65t.
-These earbuds also have magnets, allowing them to stick to each other, making it harder to lose one if you toss them both in a pocket quickly, which is a nice touch.
+The Jabra Elite 75t are very portable truly wireless in-ears that can easily slide into most pockets, and they're noticeably smaller than the Jabra Elite Active 65t Truly Wireless.
+These earbuds have magnets, allowing them to stick to each other, making it harder to lose one if you toss them both in a pocket quickly.
 Their case is also smaller than previous models and can easily fit in most pockets.